Bonnie Tyler: Personal life

-Tyler married property developer and 1972 Olympic judo competitor Robert Sullivan in 1973.
+In July 1973, Tyler married Robert Sullivan.
+He is a property developer and 1972 Olympic judo competitor.
 They have no children; Tyler miscarried when she was aged 39.
 Tyler and her family are Protestant.

-Since 1988, Tyler and her husband have owned a five-bedroom home in Albufeira in the Algarve.
+Since 1988, Tyler and her husband have owned a five-bedroom home in Albufeira in the Algarve in southern Portugal.
 Tyler had recorded one of her albums there in the late 1970s, and the couple spend much of the year there.
 In 2005, Tyler was filmed in the Algarve for the Polish entertainment TV show Zacisze gwiazd, which explores the houses of actors and musicians.